The Product Branding Surrounding Our Personal Spaces

 I am referring to a long-known social phenomenon that has been the subject of decades and decades of research known as the Mere Exposure Effect.
 Discovered by social psychologist, Robert Zajonc in 1968, the Mere Exposure Effect states that when people are repeatedly exposed to something, they will develop a preference to it over time.
 In other words, the more familiar people are with something, the more they tend to like it.

-We have seen its relevance in traditional advertising with television commercials, print media and billboards which has always been motivated by the number of consumer eyeballs on a brand and its associated products.
+We have seen its relevance in traditional advertising with television commercials, print media, and billboards which has always been motivated by the number of consumer eyeballs on a brand and its associated products.
 The simple act of repetition is not to annoy consumers, but just the opposite.
 Marketers produce branding campaigns solely to familiarize consumers with their products.
 Through the art of repeated exposures, consumers will be more likely to have positive feelings toward their brand and will be more apt to consider their product for purchase.
 While a prospective customer may not initially make the decision to purchase a product based on a particular piece of advertising, literally viewing the same branded content over and over might push that consumer in favor of your brand over another at that most important point of selection.

-While the marketing tactics might differ with regards to how branded content is received by consumers via social media advertising vs. traditional advertising, is there really any fundamental difference in the role of the Mere Exposure Effect?
+While the marketing tactics might differ with regards to how branded content is received by consumers via social media advertising vs. traditional advertising, is there really any fundamental difference in the role of the Mere Exposure Effect on social media?
 Might seeing a particular brand in any of your social media streams repeatedly over time influence your attraction to that brand and thereby increase the likelihood of purchase?
 With the right social media marketing strategy and approach to social media branding, any brand can take advantage of this visual phenomenon.

-The Mere Exposure Effect can play an important role in understanding why consumers are attracted to one brand over another or why some consumers have such an overwhelming love for the brands they buy.
+The Mere Exposure Effect on social media can play an important role in understanding why consumers are attracted to one brand over another or why some consumers have such an overwhelming love for the brands they buy.
 This relationship between a brand and a consumer might be best explained by a video experiment conducted by British television broadcaster, Channel 4, in which they tested the Mere Exposure Effect and its possible effect on human attraction.

 In this experiment, five couples were asked to decide which photo they preferred between two portrait photos of themselves and two of their partner.
 The twist in this experiment is that each picture was exactly the same, except one was a flipped image of the other.